fs-wiai/latex-tutorial-v1/README.md

 ## Contributing

-You are very welcome to suggest improvements/fix errors by submitting an [Issue](Issues) or by creating a pull request.
+You are very welcome to suggest improvements/fix errors by submitting an [issue](Issues) or by creating a pull request.
 Note that due to the temporal limitations of a one-day tutorial, we might not merge any new section/feature to maintain the scope.

 ## License